Is speed training appropriate for adolescents? (Part I)

 Everyone has habitual ways of performing tasks.
 Brushing your teeth, as arbitrary as that sounds, is a perfect example.
 You likely have a 'set' way of brushing your teeth, whether that means you always start on one side, or always start with a particular brushing pattern; the fact is you have a 'set' method.
 Now, next time you brush your teeth, actively try to perform it a 'different' way.
-Start on the other side, uncap the toothpaste with your other hand; some way or another, just try something completely different.
-As you think about the 'change' you will most certainly be able to do it.
+Start on the other side, uncap the toothpaste with your other hand; some way or another, try something completely different.
+As you think about the 'change', you will most certainly be able to do it.
 In time, however, when the challenge of this article is no longer on the front of your mind, you will start brushing your teeth again without giving it a second thought.
 The last thing you do before you crawl into bed, or the first thing you do when you wake up in the morning.
 Either way, it will return to be a mindless task.
 What will happen then?
-You will revert back to perform it the way you always have.
+You will revert to perform it the way you always have.
 It is an intrinsic pathway in your brain.

 Now, when youngsters experience growth, their awkwardness can be explained by the fact that their bodies are now longer and denser than their brains remember them to be.
 You try taping a six-inch extension of wood to the end of each of your arms and see how much stuff you bang into!
 Kids going through growth are awkward for a reason: the central nervous system, which is responsible for all movement, no longer has a grasp of where the body is to peripheral objects and to itself.